 Ask the adults in your household to only use yard chemicals when absolutely necessary.
 Ask them to read the labels on yard care products and follow the instructions.
-Also, make sure that any yard chemicals are put away correctly so that they can't leak or spill.
+Also, make sure that any yard chemicals are put away correctly so that they can't leak or spill onto the pavement.

 Thanks for visiting Stormville!
-Take what you have learned from this visit and use it to make good decisions that protect the health of our rivers, lakes and streams.
+Take what you have learned from this visit and use it to make good decisions that protect the health of our aquifers, streams, lakes, and rivers.
 Thank you for helping stop stormwater pollution!